 Because of that we place when doing a portrait, the eye exactly onto the intersection (our photo can be imagined with horizontal and vertical lines).
 That way we have 4 intersections on the picture, which lie exactly onto the golden ratio.

 The golden ratio can help us to find an appropriate picture section.
-For that we need more of the inital photo, so that we can cut it that way.
+For that we need more of the initial photo, so that we can cut it that way.

 When the photo is in image editing it helps to layer the grid of the golden ratio above the picture and move it around and in- or decrease it in size, till the picture section shows what you want to tell with the photo.
 The rest can be confidently cut off.